 2) pull Mongo image from Docker repository and

-3) bind Node container to running Mongo container.
+3) bind Node container to run Mongo container.

 What we get